-On behalf of the Board of the Company, I take this opportunity to express our greatest appreciation and gratitude to our shareholders for their trust and confidence in our Group.
-I would also like to convey my deep appreciation to all employees for your dedication and commitment that contribute to the Group's perseverance and success.
+As a representative of the Board of the Company, I would like to express our utmost gratitude and appreciation to our shareholders for their unwavering trust and confidence in our Group.
+Additionally, I would like to extend my sincere gratitude to all our employees for your commitment and dedication, which have been instrumental in our Group's resilience and success.

-On behalf of the Board, I also would like to thank our business partners, advisors, and the relevant government and regulatory agencies for their invaluable support and advice throughout FY2021.
+On behalf of the Board, I also would like to thank our business partners, advisors, and the relevant government and regulatory agencies for their invaluable support and advice throughout FYE 2022.